Your Immune System and Allergies

 Your cells think sugar is vitamin C

 One of the things I want to teach you if you have pollen allergies is to ditch sugar.
 It will make your allergies a thousand times worse and diminish your immune system as well.
 Vitamin C is used by white blood cells to engulf and absorb viruses and harmful bacteria and keep your immune system strong when it thinks it’s under an attack from things such as pollen.
 White blood cells need to contain 50 times the concentration of vitamin C as would normally be found in the blood around it.
 Sugar or glucose has a very similar chemical structure to vitamin C; so when you eat sugar, your cells hungrily take in the sugar thinking it is vitamin C. The 50% concentration of vitamin C in your cells starts to drop and your immune system’s normal capabilities are reduced by 75%.
 It can take four to six hours for the vitamin C concentration in the white blood cells to go back to the normal concentration and to be able to function at the highest level again.
-So it’s not a great idea, and especially if you’re having seasonal allergies, to eat any kind of sugar, because the white blood cells can’t get past the sugar to do their job.
+So it’s not a great idea to eat any kind of sugar, and especially if you’re suffering with seasonal allergies, because the white blood cells can’t get past the sugar to do their job.

 Another key component in keeping your immune system running strong is to supply your adrenals with not only Vitamin C but B vitamins too.
 Healthy gut flora will synthesize B vitamins, enzymes, and proteins so that we are never depleted.
 When the gut flora is out of balance, this production is impaired and you won’t be able to properly absorb B vitamins.
 It is crucial to be aware of the importance of probiotics in your diet to help repopulate healthy gut flora allowing you to get all the key vitamins your body needs.
 B and C vitamins are abundant in cultured foods – kefir, cultured veggies, and kombucha.
 In contrast, processed foods and sugars deplete B and C vitamins and spike insulin in a dramatic way, adversely affecting your adrenal glands.